 The following residence halls remain open during academic year break times (i.e. winter recess and spring break), unless otherwise designated by the Director of Residence Life.
 All other buildings are closed during the breaks.

 Students who need to stay on campus during these times must live in one of the 10-month buildings.
-International students, athletes and residents who will student teach during the spring semester are strongly encouraged to sign up for one of these halls.
-Those students who stay during the Winter Break will be charged a weekly rate.
+International students, athletes, and residents who will student teach during the spring semester are strongly encouraged to sign up for one of these halls.
+Those students who stay during the winter break will be charged a daily rate.
 There is no extra charge to stay during spring break.
 Overnight guests are not permitted during breaks.
 The 10-month halls are:

 |PARKER COMPLEX||HASBROUCK COMPLEX||SOUTH COMPLEX